 “Because of my age—and although I am young at heart—my injuries are catching up to me.
 It’s getting slower to recover than it was when I was younger,” McPherson said.
 “I do love taekwondo but I have other dreams and aspirations.
 This is the perfect time to transition out, settle down and have a family.”

-Earlier this year, McPherson injured herself during practice.
+Last year, McPherson injured herself during practice.
 She suffered several ligament sprains in her left ankle.
 Doctors recommended she have surgery but McPherson feared the procedure would jeopardize the 2020 Olympic games so she chose to do physical therapy instead.
 She is currently still dealing with the injury.

 With the end near, McPherson has started to prepare for her future after taekwondo.
 That future includes opening a coffee shop or taekwondo school.